bbauska/JS-svg/README.md

-The default order has fill come first (i.e., the fill is beneath so it will get partly painted over by the stroke), but sometimes it can be useful to have stroke come first, as only then will we see the full fill dimensions painted (remove paint_order: \'stroke\' from the code and you'll see what I mean).
+The default order has fill come first (i.e., the fill is beneath so it will get partly painted over by the stroke), but sometimes it can be useful to have stroke come first, as only then will we see the full fill dimensions painted (remove paint_order: &apos;stroke&apos; from the code and you'll see what I mean).
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-5c">3.5c Circles and Ellipses</h3>